-Not only can Hydresia be used in moisturisers, it is a moisturiser all on its own!
+Not only can Hydresia be used in moisturizers, it is a moisturizer all on its own!
 It can take the place of traditional ingredients in products like petroleum and products made from chemicals, with the added benefit of providing vitamin E.

 Many consumers are moving towards wanting more natural ingredients in the products they buy, and Hydresia is it.
 It’s made from natural ingredients, and is sustainable, which more people are starting to think about.
 So it’s good for your face and the environment!